Pratishtha261/smartroute-delivery-system/README.md

-# SmartRoute: Real-Time Delivery Management & Route Optimization Platform
+# SmartRoute: A Web-Based Intelligent Delivery Optimization System

 SmartRoute is a full-stack delivery management and logistics optimization system.
 It features real-time delivery partner assignment, simulated live location tracking, interactive maps, and routing path optimization using custom implementations of the A* and Bidirectional Dijkstra algorithms.

 ---

-## 🚀 Key Features
+##  Key Features

 *   **Intelligent Auto-Assignment:** Automatically assigns new deliveries to the nearest available delivery partner using the **Haversine formula** to calculate distance.
 *   **Real-Time Simulation & Tracking:**